 The Vizio OLED is great for gaming.
 It has a near-instant response time and low input lag.
 It's excellent for dark-room gaming as its OLED panel has an infinite contrast ratio and perfect black uniformity.
-There's VRR support to reduce screen tearing, but it doesn't properly work and likely requires a firmware update.
+It has HDMI 2.1 bandwidth, but sadly 4k @ 120Hz signals skip frames in Game Mode.

 The Vizio OLED is excellent for watching HDR movies.
 It displays perfect blacks thanks to the OLED panel's ability to turn off individual pixels.
 It also displays an excellent color gamut for HDR content, but it doesn't get extremely bright in HDR, so some highlights may not stand out how they should.

 The Vizio OLED is great for HDR gaming.
 It has a near-instant response time and low input lag.
-There's VRR support but it doesn't work and there's screen tearing.
+There's VRR support after a firmware update, but there are some issues with it.
 HDR content looks excellent because it displays a wide color gamut and has an infinite contrast ratio, but its HDR peak brightness isn't the best.

 The Vizio OLED is great to use as a PC monitor.
-It has low input lag, and it displays chroma 4:4:4 properly at a 1080p or 4k resolution, which is important for reading text.
+It has low input lag, and it displays chroma 4:4:4 properly at a 1080p or 4k resolution with a 60Hz refresh rate, which is important for reading text.
 Sadly, it has the risk of permanent burn-in, and our unit has very noticeable temporary image retention, but this may vary between units.

 The Vizio OLED has an incredible design and looks nicer than the LED Vizios we've tested.
 The main frame is made out of smooth, matte metal, while there's plastic on the back.
 There's cable management through the stand and panels in the back, and they hide all cables.
 The stand looks good and raises the TV more than most other stands, so it's good for taller soundbars but you may need more vertical space.

 The stand is designed to hold the Vizio Elevate soundbar, and even though you can put any soundbar on it, it may not fit perfectly.
-If you wall-mount the TV and wish to keep the stand to hold the soundbar, you have to also keep the back part of the stand, meaning the TV won't sit flush against a wall.
 Also, because of the way it's elevated you need more vertical space than most TVs of its size.
+If you wall-mount the TV, you can keep the front part of the stand to hold the soundbar and remove the back part, so that the TV sits flush against a will.

 Footprint of the 55" TV stand: 21.2" x 10.8".